GeorgeFarg/GeorgeFarg/README.md

 ## 🚀 About Me

-I'm a **Full-stack Developer** from Egypt with great ambition to create my own hustle.
+I'm a **Full-stack Developer** from Egypt with great ambition.
 I enjoy working on challenging projects and learning new technologies.

 - 🌱 I’m currently learning **Three.js and Rust**
 - 💬 Ask me about **MERN, Next.js, Nest.js**